 Plain language corresponds to a B1 language level, as defined by the Common European Framework of Reference for Languages.
 The language level of an individual or a text can be measured as follows:

-Companies, authorities and organizations such as hospitals usually write at a C1 language level – but around two-thirds of the Swiss population never achieve more than B1.
-That means that more than 60% of Swiss citizens only understand 20% of communications.
+Companies, authorities and organizations such as hospitals usually write at a C1 language level – but around 60% of the Swiss population achieve B1 at best.
+That means that 60% of Swiss citizens only understand 20% of communications.

 Plain language adapts texts to the reading level of the general population.

-If you write at a B1 language level, 95% of people will be able to understand your texts.
+If you write at a B1 language level, the vast majority of people will be able to understand your texts – even without any previous knowledge on the topic.
 The advantage of that: easy-to-understand texts have a bigger impact.

 - Readers understand your text.
 And do what you want them to do.